na632/docs/docs/framework/app-domains/install-assembly-into-gac.md

 In this command, *\<assembly name>* is the name of the assembly to install in the global assembly cache.

-If *gacutil.exe* isn't in your system path, use a [command-line shell for developers](/visualstudio/ide/reference/command-prompt-powershell).
+If *gacutil.exe* isn't in your system path, use [Visual Studio Developer Command Prompt or Visual Studio Developer PowerShell](/visualstudio/ide/reference/command-prompt-powershell).

 The following example installs an assembly with the file name *hello.dll* into the global assembly cache.